espocrm/documentation/docs/administration/workflows.md

 ### Send HTTP Request

-Provides the ability to call external API.
-POST and PUT requests are suppored.
+Provides the ability to call an external API.

+Supported request methods:

+* POST
+* PUT
+* PATCH
+* DELETE
+* GET

 Payload should be specified in JSON format (event if *Content type* is not *application/json*).
 It's possible to use placeholders in payload json.